-Finally, I wished to digress from the subject on researches and to change largely it for my personal experiences/opinions as follows.
+Finally, I wished to digress from the subject on researches and to largely change the subject to my personal experiences and opinions as follows.
 I organized "The 9th MBSJ Spring Symposium in Miyazaki" held on 2009 (MBSJ: The Molecular Biology Society of Japan).
 The theme was "New Quickening of Molecular Biology ~ Its Dawn of Daybreak from Miyazaki (in Japanese) ~".
-As a matter of fact, I secretly and individually included the meaning of the 4C theory, which was still immature and unpublished at that time, in the theme of the official symposium.
+As a matter of fact, I secretly and individually included the meaning of the 4C theory, which was still immature and unpublished at that time, into the theme of the formal symposium.
 Anyhow, I am proud of the 4C theory [Chaps.
-2 ~ 7] and also our other researches on histones, histone chaperones, chromatin-modifying enzymes and transcription factors in the DT40 cell line [27, 69-78, 80-94, 96-100], because all of these studies were originally started and achieved by only myself and my small group, except some technical helps, and not directly succeeded to those of any related scientists and/or groups.
-In particular, I have a credit for the 4C theory, a new fundamental concept on life phenomena, which was created based on only a few and insufficient data in our solitary step, i.e., by very small group (of M. N. and T. N.), in spare time from our other main projects and with no grants.
+2 ~ 7] and also of our other researches on histones, histone chaperones, chromatin-modifying enzymes and transcription factors in the DT40 cell line [27, 69-78, 80-94, 96-100].
+Because all of these studies were started and accomplished only by myself and my small group, except some technical helps, and not directly succeeded to the researches of any related scientists and/or groups.
+In particular, I have a credit for the 4C theory, a new fundamental concept concerning life phenomena, which was created based on only a few and insufficient data in our solitary step, i.e., by a very small group (of M. N. and T. N.), in spare time from our other main projects and without grants.

-Incidentally, as easily perceived by the above-mentioned facts, prior to the first paper on the iPS cells, in fact, we started the research on the 4C theory for the exclusion of artificially accumulated IgM H- and L-chains in HDAC2(-/-) mutants during cultivation.
-However, while I was in active service, all of data for the 4C theory on gain of new cell function through irreversible creation of chromatin structure plasticity could not been published as papers in journals and presentations in meetings.
-Since I thought it was the minimum requirement that besides all of our results obtained by that time, additional data should be published at the same time, in order to win recognition of scientist community.
-When I retired, to my regret, nobody took over the research on the 4C theory, and then I had to abandon all of my own old samples, final submitted manuscripts and Experimental Notes (containing raw data, most of which had been already published) kept from graduate school (except some samples and all data of M. N. on the 4C theory), because I lost both academic and private spaces to keep them.
-It goes without saying that my laboratory members probably keep their own samples and raw data on our other research projects.
-On the occasion of my thorough retirement, for the first time, I had seriously started writing of rough drafts and manuscripts for our book on the 4C theory in original paper form.
+Incidentally, as easily perceived by the above-mentioned facts, prior to the first paper on the iPS cells, we had already started the research on the 4C theory concerning the exclusion of IgM H- and L-chains artificially accumulated in HDAC2(-/-) mutants during cultivation.
+However, during my tenure of office, all data on the 4C theory for gaining un-programmed and new cell functions by means of irreversible creation of the chromatin structure plasticity could not be published as papers in Journals and presentations in Meetings.
+Because I thought it was the minimum requirement that besides all of our results obtained by that time, additional data must be published at the same time, in order to win recognition of the life scientist community.
+When I retired, to my regret, nobody took over the research on the 4C theory, therefore, I had to abandon all of my own old samples, finally submitted manuscripts and Experimental Notes (containing raw data, most of which had been already published), which had been kept from my graduate school (except some samples and all data of M. N. on the 4C theory), because I lost both academic and private spaces for keeping them.
+It goes without saying that my colleagues probably keep their own samples and raw data on our other research projects.
+On the occasion of my thorough retirement, for the first time, I had seriously started writing of rough drafts and manuscripts for our monograph on the 4C theory in original article's form.